auth0/docs/articles/protocols/saml/identity-providers/onelogin.md

 OneLogin offers an Application Portal/Launcher to their users.
 If you want to take advantage of this functionality, you will have to change the **SAML Consumer URL** in OneLogin dashboard to include the `connection` parameter (e.g., `https://${account.namespace}/login/callback?connection=onelogin-customer`).
 Be sure to replace `onelogin-customer` with the name of your Auth0 connection.

-Finally, be sure to pick the application to which your user is redirected *after* the SAML assertion is consumed.
+Finally, be sure to enable IdP-Initiated login for the connection and pick the application to which your user is redirected *after* the SAML assertion is consumed.
 You can find more information in the [IdP-Initiated SSO page](/protocols/saml/idp-initiated-sso).

 ## Edit connection mappings